Transient Elasticity -- A Unifying Framework for Thixotropy, Polymers, and Granular Media: Rate-Controlled Experiments

-At shear rate ramps, a different behavior of $\sigma(\dot\gamma)$ for up and down, $\z\dot\gamma>0$ and $\z\dot \gamma<0$, is observed.
-This effect is the continuous version of rate jumps.
-Ramping up fast enough, $T_m$ is always too small, $\tau$ too large, and $\varepsilon^e$ is hovering above the critical value.
+As the rate ramps up and down, $\z\v\not=0$, different stress behavior for $\z\v>0$ and $\z\dot \varepsilon<0$ is observed.
+This is the continuous version of rate jumps.
+Ramping up fast enough, $T_m$ and $1/\tau$ are too small, rendering $\varepsilon^e$ above the instantaneous critical value.
+Conversely, $T_m, 1/\tau$ are too large going down, and $\varepsilon^e$ stays below.
+The curve going down is always below that going up.
+The higher the $\z\v$-rate, the more pronounced the effect.
 At sufficiently slow rates, there is no hysteresis.
-Conversely, $T_m$ is too large going down, and $\varepsilon^e$ approaches the momentary steady state from below.
-Therefore, the curve going down is always below that going up.